 Weaknesses:

-Google's keyboard has integrated more AI features over time.
-It excels at prediction based on your Google account data (which is both convenient and a bit creepy, tbh).
+Google's keyboard has significantly evolved its AI capabilities in 2026.
+It excels at prediction based on your Google ecosystem data (which is both convenient and raises privacy questions, to be honest).

 Strengths: